jz393/jz393.github.io/writing/8-quiet-second-love.md

 we questioned our existence

 fearing a Shakespearean tragedy
-i said i needed to go
+i said i had to go
 and you let me
-i left and never looked back
+i walked away before i could look back

 thousands of miles away
 i met someone else